ML | Feature Scaling – Part 1

 Using a dataset to train the model, one aims to build a model that can predict whether one can buy a property or not with given feature values.

 Once the model is trained, an N-dimensional (where N is the no. of features present in the dataset) graph with data points from the given dataset, can be created.
 The figure given below is an ideal representation of the model.

-Prediction of the class of new data point:
+Prediction of the class of new data points:

 The distance can be calculated between centroid and data point using these methods-

-- Euclidean Distance : It is the square-root of the sum of squares of differences between the coordinates (feature values – Age, Salary, BHK Apartment) of data point and centroid of each class.
-This formula is given by Pythagorean theorem.
+- Euclidean Distance: It is the square root of the sum of squares of differences between the coordinates (feature values – Age, Salary, BHK Apartment) of data point and centroid of each class.
+This formula is given by the Pythagorean theorem.

 where x is Data Point value, y is Centroid value and k is no. of feature values, Example: given data set has k = 3

-- Minkowski Distance : It is a generalization of above two methods.
+- Minkowski Distance: It is a generalization of the above two methods.
 As shown in the figure, different values can be used for finding r.